 Japanese matcha tea, on the other hand, abides by more stringent standards on the usage of pesticides.

 In Japan, tea leaves are grown in the shade to preserve their green colour, and dried quickly to prevent them from long exposure to oxygen, which can dull the earthy flavour.

 What about Koko Riko Tea matcha?

-Koko Riko only uses Japanese tea.‘’These arguments convinced me to only sell the best of the best, Japanese tea.
+Koko Riko Tea Matcha is 100% Japanese.‘’These arguments convinced me to only sell the best of the best, Japanese tea.
 In fact, I even went further than that and decided to sell organic matcha tea, which means it was harvested under even more strict procedures.